geekzzz/win_openvdb/README.md

-Windows Build of OpenVDB
+Windows Build of OpenVDB 3.0.0
 ================================================================================
-by lithozine (April 22, 2015)
+by yuyonghang (June 24, 2016)

-These instructions, and the repository forks named win_openexr and win_openvdb, contain updated cmake files, packaging steps, and fixes to allow for building of OpenVDB on Windows.
+The repository forks named win_openexr and win_openvdb, contain updated cmake files, packaging steps, and fixes to allow for building of OpenVDB on Windows.
+The following instructions is the modification of rchoetzlein's instructions on  windows build of openvdb,folked from https://github.com/rchoetzlein/win_openvdb

 *NOTE*
-This build tested on Win7 64-bit, VS 2010, in 64-bit Debug and Release modes.
+This build is tested on Win10 64-bit, VS 2015, in 64-bit Release modes.The solution of error during build is also provided.
-I will provide support for this platform config only.
-If you have issues with other compilers, other versions of windows, or 32-bit builds, please use the openvdb forums.

-Post questions/comments to:
-  www.openvdb.org/forum, on the thread "[Solution] OpenVDB 3.0 for Win 7 64-bit / VS2010"

 The main idea behind this build is to keep a clear separation between the source code and the final build outputs and projects.
 This makes it easy to